 By 1972, the society was incorporated as a non-profit corporation under the name of St. Paul’s Operatic Society Inc. In 1980, since we were no longer closely connected with St. Pauls’ Church, the corporate name was changed to Lakeshore Light Opera Inc. – La Société d’Opérette Lakeshore Inc.

-For over 25 years, the proceeds of our production have gone to the Lakeshore General Hospital (a local hospital serving the West-Island community of Montreal), through the Hospital Foundation.
-Our annual donations, totaling $181,000, are used by the Hospital to purchase equipment not covered by its budget nor by Provincial grants.
+For 45 years, the proceeds of our production have gone to the Lakeshore General Hospital (a local hospital serving the West-Island community of Montreal), through the Hospital Foundation.
+Our annual donations, totaling over $237,000, are used by the Hospital to purchase equipment not covered by its budget nor by Provincial grants.
 In the past, we have enabled the Hospital to purchase a ventilating hood for its laboratory, syringe pumps for the Obstetrics Department, word-processing equipment for its administration office, a special gurney for the Orthopedic Department, automatic intravenous equipment, etc. We are proud of our association with the Hospital and hope that our patrons can feel proud of the part they play in supporting our local hospital.